Stomach cancer is cancer that starts anywhere inside the stomach or the stomach wall. It’s also called gastric cancer.

 At each end of the stomach there is a valve called a sphincter.
 These valves control the movement of food through the digestive system.

 - cardiac sphincter - at the top joining the oesophagus to the stomach

 How the stomach works

 Food passes from the oesophagus into the stomach.
-It then holds the food and breaks it down (digests it) so our body can absorb it.
+The stomach then stores the food and breaks it down (digests it) so our body can absorb it.
 It does this by producing juices and mixing the food up with them so it is easily digestible.

 Glands in the wall of the stomach make the juices.
 These juices are stomach acid and a protein called pepsin.
 They begin to flow as soon as we smell something.

 The muscle wall of the stomach contracts, churning the food with the juices, which changes it to a thick liquid.
 It takes a couple of hours for this to happen and then it moves into the bowel where the body absorbs it.

 Even when it is empty, the stomach continues to produce juices and hormones.
 So, to protect the lining of the stomach from the acid and pepsin it also produces a thick mucus.

 Where stomach cancer starts

 Cancer can start in any part of the stomach or the stomach wall.
-Your treatment can depend on where the cancer starts.
+Your treatment depends on where in the stomach the cancer starts.

 Most stomach cancers start in the gland cells in the inner stomach lining.
 These are called adenocarcinomas.

 Some cancers can also start in immune system cells in the stomach.
 These are called non Hodgkins lymphoma.

-Cancer can also start in the hormone cells in the stomach.
+Or they can start in the hormone cells in the stomach.
 These are called neuroendocrine cancers.